2hamed/saas/README.md

 At the last minute I thought it'd be a good idea to have a cloud native solution for file storage as well (the files were previously stored on a mounted volume) so I added Minio as the file storage service.
 Minio is compatible with Amazon's S3 protocol so it's a cinch to replace it with AWS Cloud storage.

 Note: Having a filestore is not mandatory for the system to work and it works perfectly without it.
 That's why I did not bring it up in Architecture section above.

+## Multi-Mode

+There is a config with which you can specify how many workers should be created on each instance.
+By setting `WORKERS_PER_INSTANCE` env variable to a number between 1 and 10 you can utilize more system resources therefor increase the performance.